 - 8.1 We confirm that where you give us confidential information, we shall at all times keep it confidential, except as required by law or as provided for in regulatory, ethical or other professional statements relevant to our engagement. - 8.2 You agree that, if we act for other clients who are or who become your competitors, to comply with our duty of confidentiality it will be sufficient for us to take such steps as we think appropriate to preserve the confidentiality of information given to us by you, both during and after this engagement.
-These may include taking the same or similar steps as we take in respect of the confidentiality of our own information. - 8.3 In addition, if we act for other clients whose interests are or may be adverse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
+These may include taking the same or similar steps as we take in respect of the confidentiality of our own information.

+- 8.3 In addition, if we act for other clients whose interests are or may be adverse to yours, we will manage the conflict by implementing additional safeguards to preserve confidentiality.
 Safeguards may include measures such as separate teams, physical separation of teams, and separate arrangements for storage of, and access to, information. - 8.4 You agree that the effective implementation of such steps or safeguards as described above will provide adequate measures to avoid any real risk of confidentiality being impaired. - 8.5 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
-The subcontractors will be bound by our client confidentiality terms. - 8.6 If we use external or cloud based systems, we will ensure confidentiality of your information is maintained. - 8.7 We reserve the right, for the purpose of promotional activity, training or other business purposes, to mention that you are a client.
+The subcontractors will be bound by our client confidentiality terms.
+You may additionally need to consider your data protection responsibilities. - 8.6 We will inform you of the proposed use of a subcontractor before they commence work, except where your data will not be transferred out of our systems and the subcontractor is bound by the confidentiality terms equivalent to an employee. - 8.7 We reserve the right, for the purpose of promotional activity, training or other business purposes, to mention that you are a client.
 As stated above, we will not disclose any confidential information. - 8.8 This clause applies in addition to our obligations as to data protection below.